redixhumayun/redixhumayun.github.io/_drafts/building-an-lsm-engine-part-i.md

 category: databases
 ---

-*Before starting this post, I want to mention that I'm writing the posts in this series based on [a course](https://skyzh.github.io/mini-lsm/00-preface.html) I completed.
+*I'm writing the posts in this series based on [a course](https://skyzh.github.io/mini-lsm/00-preface.html) I completed.
 I can't recommend the course highly enough.
 If you're actually interested in really intuiting an LSM engine, I recommend you do the course yourself.*

 This is a series of posts around building an LSM-based key-value store.
-It will include flushing memtables to disk, compaction and a very minimal implementation of serializable snapshot isolation (SSI).
+It will include flushing memtables to disk, compaction and a very minimal implementation of serializable snapshot isolation (SSI) using Write Snapshot Isolation (WSI).
 If you want to see the complete code for all sections of this series, [check it out here](https://github.com/redixhumayun/mini-lsm).
 If you want to see the complete code for only this post, [check out this commit](https://github.com/redixhumayun/mini-lsm/commit/f88ba7a87e2a1f076153b2b49759b1da4734fa83).
 I'm going to follow the pattern of the course, so one post for every week of the course.
 The commits on my repo follow the same pattern, so you should be able to easily tell which commit to checkout.

+##  Goals

+By the end of the post we will have covered the following 3 goals:

+1. Writing to an in-memory buffer
+2. Flushing the in-memory buffer to disk
+3. Running point and range queries on the sources

 ##  Introduction

-There is the ubiquitous database structure, B+ trees which was in vogue for a very long time.
-However, more recently, quite a few engines are built based on the log structured approach.
 If you want an overview of what LSM trees are and how different components work together without diving into too much code, I recommend looking at [this post by Justin Jaffrey](https://buttondown.email/jaffray/archive/the-three-places-for-data-in-an-lsm/) and [this one by Garren Smith](https://garrensmith.com/Databases/Log+Structured+Merge+Tree).

 Typically, LSM engines have 3 main components: